 “I’m packing This Grateful Heart into my disaster-survival kit,” wrote Rabbi Me’irah Iliinsky in a Ritualwell review.
 About his Haggadah Companion: Meditations and Readings, New York Jewish Week declared: “This is Pesach poetry.”
 All of his books are available on Amazon.

 A three-time winner of Chicago journalism’s top prize for essay writing, Alden was the National Havurah Committee’s 2015 Summer Institute Liturgist-In-Residence.
 He’s also an ELI talk fellow, speaking on “Falling in Love with Prayer.”
-Here are his publishing credits.
 His latest passion is collaborating with musicians, including “Hallel in a Minor Key” and “Pervasive Peace.”

 Alden is available to teach, read his work, or serve as liturgist-in-residence.
 He has several solo and multi-class courses which can be presented in person or online.
 Click on “Alden Teaches.”
 His teaching spans from U.S. synagogues to Limmud Conference UK to HUC-JIR, Jerusalem.
 Here’s his speaking schedule, as well as testimonials from rabbis and educators.

 Alden is active in men’s personal growth work, spearheading the creation of ManKind Project Israel.
 A native Chicagoan, Alden made aliyah to Israel in 2012, where he hikes, writes, teaches, and learns.
 Alden blogs for the Times of Israel and his prayers also appear regularly on ReformJudaism.org and Ritualwell.org.
 His latest prayers are available at www.tobendlight.com.